LuisEvilCo/Android-Studio/README.md

-# Setting for my IntelliJ
+# Setting for my IntelliJ IDEA